WASdev/azure.liberty.aro/.github/it/README.md

-# CI Validation Configuration
+# IT Validation Configuration

 This directory contains JSON configuration files that define validation scenarios for the CI validation orchestrator.
-The validation system uses a reusable GitHub Action located at `.github/actions/ci/action.yml` to execute these plans and trigger the corresponding workflows for Java applications with Open Liberty/WebSphere Liberty on Azure Red Hat OpenShift (ARO) clusters.
+The validation system uses a reusable GitHub Action located at `.github/actions/it/action.yml` to execute these plans and trigger the corresponding workflows for Java applications with Open Liberty/WebSphere Liberty on Azure Red Hat OpenShift (ARO) clusters.

 ## Overview